nimishsrivastav/covid-19-discord-bot/README.md

 ### Development in this bot
   Make sure that you have Node.js installed on your system.
 Download the Git repository and run following commands:

-  * _npm init_ : To install necessary node packages.
+  * _npm install_ : To install necessary node packages.
   * _npm run start_ : To fire up the bot locally.

 That's it!
 Now you can modify the bot as required and play around with it!